stonybrook-lin539/main/source/exercises_procedurallygenerated/1000_ngramexercises.md

+---
+pagetitle: 1000 exercises with n-gram grammars
+---

-# Exercises with n-gram grammars
+# 1000 exercises with n-gram grammars

 ::: exercise